Part 2 of 3 --

 didn't take dirt samples from the Z-197 impact site was that the terrorists

-were in charge of where the investigators went and what they saw -- just didn't show them
+were in charge of where the investigators went and what they saw -- simply

 the Z-197 site.
 And so the impact site of the most widely photographed "sarin-rocket"